keirthana/anbox-cloud-docs/tutorial/stream-client.md

 </html>
 ```

-Next we need to take a copy of the Anbox Stream Gateway server to allow the service to validate it
+Next, let's make a copy of the Anbox Stream Gateway server to allow the service to validate it:

     # We use cat here to ensure gateway.crt has the users permissions
     sudo cat /var/snap/anbox-cloud-appliance/common/gateway/server.crt > gateway.crt

-Last we have to retrieve a copy of the Anbox Stream SDK and place it inside `stream-client/static`
+As a final step, download a copy of the Anbox streaming SDK and place it inside `stream-client/static`

     curl -o stream-client/static/anbox-stream-sdk.js \
         https://raw.githubusercontent.com/canonical/anbox-streaming-sdk/refs/heads/main/js/anbox-stream-sdk.js

-## Run stream client
+## Run the stream client

-First we setup a virtual environment for Python to install necessary dependencies
+To run the stream client, let's set up a virtual environment for Python to install necessary dependencies:

     cd stream-client
     python3 -m venv .venv
     . .venv/bin/activate

-Now we can use `pip` to install all required dependencies
+Now, we can use `pip` to install all required dependencies

     pip3 install -r requirements.txt

-To run the stream client service application we can now set the necessary environment variables and execute the service via flask
+To run the stream client service application, we need to set the necessary environment variables and execute the service via flask.

-FIXME we have to describe where the IP and port comes from (the port is what the appliance statically configures for the gateway)
+When installing and initialising the appliance, we would have configured the private IP address of the machine running the appliance.
+The gateway API is accessible on the local listen address of the appliance on port `9031/tcp`.
+So that's the IP address and port we use in the GATEWAY_URL.

     export GATEWAY_URL=https://1.2.3.4:9031
     export GATEWAY_API_TOKEN=xxx
     export GATEWAY_SERVER_CERT="$PWD"/gateway.crt
     FLASK_APP=service.py python3 -m flask run -h 1.2.3.4 -p 8080

-This will start service it make it accessible at http://1.2.3.4:8080 and print out a username and password needed to access the site.
+This will start the service and make it accessible at http://1.2.3.4:8080 and print out a username and password needed to access the site.

-To access the stream of the instance we created earlier, you can access `http://1.2.3.4:8080/<session id>` in your browser.
+To access the stream of the instance we created earlier, you can access `http://1.2.3.4:8080/<session_id>` in your browser.
+Remember to use the session ID of the Android instance we retrieved earlier in place of `<session_id>`.